therealyash13/Morph-Detect-AI-Solution-for-Detecting-Biometric-Face-Morphing-Attacks/README.md

 /image_dir/image_file_4.png, attack
 ```
 ## Experiment
-The main.py file can be used for training and test:
+The main.py file can be used for training and testing:
 1. When training and test:
     ```
     python main.py \